 - Our residents are 67 percent female, 33 percent male.
 Their average age is 81.
 Residents come from 30 countries and speak 26 languages.

-- Only 2% of 2Life residents move to nursing homes each year.
+- Less than 3% of 2Life residents move to nursing homes each year.
 On average, they are 88 years old versus a national average of 79.

 Each of our buildings has income-qualified apartments, and two of the locations also have affordable market rate apartments.
 All 2Life Communities housing is available on an equal opportunity basis.